-Misconduct in violation of the university's Title IX Sexual Harassment Policy (Appendix A) and Discrimination and Non-Title IX Sexual Misconduct Policy (Appendix B), including but not limited to, sexual misconduct, sexual harassment, discrimination, and discriminatory harassment, is prohibited conduct and subject to disciplinary action but will be investigated, adjudicated, and sanctioned in accordance with the procedures set forth in those university policies by the Office of Equity and Title IX.
+Misconduct in violation of the university's Title IX Sexual Harassment Policy and Discrimination and Non-Title IX Sexual Misconduct Policy), including but not limited to, sexual misconduct, sexual harassment, discrimination, and discriminatory harassment, is prohibited conduct and subject to disciplinary action but will be investigated, adjudicated, and sanctioned in accordance with the procedures set forth in those university policies by the Office of Equity and Title IX.

-VII.
+VI.
 CLASSROOM BEHAVIOR AND ACADEMIC DISHONESTY

 Primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in any behavior that has the effect of disrupting a class may be directed by the faculty member to leave the class for the remainder of the class period.
-Longer suspensions from class or dismissal on disciplinary grounds must be preceded by a disciplinary conference, hearing, hearing-level conference, or administrative adjudication as set forth in Sections XV, Section XVI and Section XVIII, and Section XVIII of this Code.
+Examples of class disruption may include making unauthorized recordings of classes, speaking without being called on, yelling or shouting, engaging in discourse in a disruptive manner, engaging in online classes or on-line communication such as Canvas that is considered harassment or disruptive, and/or leaving or entering a physical space in a way that interrupts the class flow.
+It is important to note that disagreement or dissent on a topic or subject does not itself qualify as disruption.
+Suspensions from class or dismissal on disciplinary grounds must be preceded by a disciplinary hearing, hearing-level conference, or administrative adjudication as set forth in Sections XV, Section XVI and Section XVII, of this Code.